MDasier/backendCrudo/README.md

 # Backend for CRUDO app

-This repository is a [json-server](https://github.com/typicode/json-server) created to feed data into the React Application below.
+This repository is a [json-server](https://github.com/typicode/json-server) created to feed data into CRUDO app.

 #### [Client Repo here](https://github.com/lamardemuela/crudo)